Marcus-idk/market-sentiment-research/docs/Test_Guide.md

   - Keep `pytest.mark.network` only on modules that really hit the network.

 - Async-heavy tests: mark the module.
-  - Put this at the top of async-heavy files (e.g., provider contracts):
+  - Put this at the top of async-heavy files (e.g., provider shared tests):
     ```python
     import pytest
     pytestmark = pytest.mark.asyncio